 Let’s make these guava and cheese empanadas for your family.
 You can see this video to know more:

 Guava paste is a versatile ingredient, and it takes kindly to many exotic flavors.
 It is sweet like the fruit, but you will be surprised to know that they go hand in hand with many savory components, too, and this dip is a typical example.

-And here goes another thing about this dip that makes your jaws drop to the ground: the cream cheese contains garlic!
+And here goes another thing about this dip with cream cheese that makes your jaws drop to the ground: It contains garlic!
 The sweet and savory combo is finished with sour cream and honey and served with crackers.
 Trust me; it won’t last long on the table.